Zartaj0/Zartaj0/README.md

-- 👋 Hi, I’m Zartaj, learning and building in web3.
+- I’m Zartaj, learning and building in web3.

 <!---
 Zartaj0/Zartaj0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.